Skip to content

 Defines whether the connection made to the HSM should be encrypted (TLS) or inclear text.

-Variable not defined or variable defined for 1The connection to the HSM will be encrypted.
+Variable not set or variable set to 1: the connection to the HSM will be encrypted.

 It is recommended that you use an encrypted connection.